ochairo/vanillante/README.md

 These concepts aim to develop applications that are easy to understand, maintain, adapt, and modify.

 However, while these concepts make it easier to understand the code,
-the concepts it self are complex and can become over-engineering.
+the concepts themselves are complex and can become over-engineering.

 ![architecture](./docs/images/architecture.png)